peregrineshahin/Approvers/approvers.md

 The network is quantized to 8 bits for FT weights/biases and L1 weights, and 16 bits for L1 biases.
 Also, due to unused features for pawns
 (1st and 8th ranks being illegal by the rules of chess) and the mirror squares of kings, the input features are reduced to `704`.

+### Memory Optimization

 ### Size Optimization

 To minimize the size of the binary and fit the largest NNUE model while keeping the crutial `-O3` flag for NNUE performance, we did lots of cleanups and simplifications (including functional ones that haven't regressed in our SPRT tests).
-Additionally, we switched from `gcc` to `clang`, as it produces smaller binaries and is at least as fast, later combining with various cflags, `#pragma` directives to disable unrolling on individual loops, and applying `minsize`, `cold`, and `section(".text.small")` attributes to non-hot functions.
+Additionally, we switched from `gcc` to `clang`, as it produced smaller binaries and at least as fast, later combining with various cflags, `#pragma` directives to disable unrolling on individual loops, and applying a combination of `minsize`, `cold`, and `section(".text.small")` attributes to non-hot functions played a big role for achieving our goal.
 We also fully removed dependencies on `libm` and `lpthread` by replacing necessary functions with custom implementations and making the application truly single-threaded.

 ### Local Results